flame-engine/flame/doc/flame_bloc/bloc.md

 ## FlameMultiBlocProvider

-it is Similar to FlameBlocProvider, but provides multiples blocs down to the component tree
+Similar to FlameBlocProvider, but provides multiples blocs down to the component tree

 ```dart
 FlameMultiBlocProvider(